 About Dr. Kavesteen

 Dr. Kavesteen believes that prevention is the key to longevity and maintaining a healthy heart and life.
-His genuine interest in prevention in all facets of medicine has given him a unique perspective in healing and rejuvenation.
+His genuine interest in prevention in all facets of medicine has given him a unique perspective on healing and rejuvenation.
 In recent years, he has combined Eastern medicine with Western medicine.
-He believes that human body should be treated as a whole.
+He believes that the human body should be treated as a whole.

 In today’s world, we are inundated with different stressors that can cause significant health issues.
 If we were to take a keen assessment of our current health status, using the most current technology, we can deliver a health plan that can improve our health and cardiovascular system.
-This will optimize our body’s metabolism and health and further reduce risk of developing chronic illness such as cardiovascular disease.
+This will optimize our body’s metabolism and health and further reduce the risk of developing chronic illness such as cardiovascular disease.

 “Changes in Atrial Natriuretic Factor (ANF) and Ca+2 ATPase mRNA transcriptional activity are markers of myocardial integrity during continuous warm blood cardioplegia (CWBCP) in rats.”
 Remsey ES, Baig M, Kral JG, Kavesteen Eghbali D, Varga M, Wait RB, Siddiqui MA.
 Annals of the New York Academy of Sciences.
 793:419-22, 1996 Sep 30.
 97062445

 “The Potential Impact of a Fully Automated External Cardioverter-Defibrillator in Centrally Monitored Hospital Units.
 “Jacob Shani, Gerald Hollander, David Kavesteen, Henery Cusnir, Rohit Tongia.
-52nd Annual Scientific session of American College of Cardiology March 30 –April 2, 2003 Chicago.
+52nd Annual Scientific Session of American College of Cardiology March 30 –April 2, 2003, Chicago.

 “Effect of continuous warm blood cardioplegia and reperfusion on the transcriptional activity of Creatine Kinase mRNA in rat’s myocardium.”
 Remsey E. S, Anderson J. E, Kavesteen E. D, Brunner R. E, Cunningham J. N, Wait R. B. 28th Annual Scientific Symposium of the Hungarian Medical Association of America; Oct 27-Nov 1, 1996, Sarasota, Florida.

-“Differential Response of Heat Shock Protein mRNA Transcriptional Regulation in Rat Atria and Ventricles During Warm Blood Cardioplegia and Reperfusion” Remsey, E. S., Baig, M.A., Anderson, J. E., Kavesteen, E. D., Siddiqui, M. A., Brunner, R. E. 69th Scientific Sessions of the American Heart Association .
+“Differential Response of Heat Shock Protein mRNA Transcriptional Regulation in Rat Atria and Ventricles During Warm Blood Cardioplegia and Reperfusion” Remsey, E. S., Baig, M.A., Anderson, J. E., Kavesteen, E. D., Siddiqui, M. A., Brunner, R. E. 69th Scientific Sessions of the American Heart Association.
 Abstract #062903 Nov 10-13,1996.
 New Orleans, LA.

 – Board Certified in Cardiovascular Diseases in 2006